codee-com/open-catalog/Deprecated/PWR033/README.md

 > This optimization is called [loop unswitching](../../Glossary/Loop-unswitching.md)
 > and the compilers can do it automatically in simple cases.
 However, in more
 > complex cases, the compiler will omit this optimization and therefore it is
-> beneficial to do it manually..
+> beneficial to do it manually.

 ### Code example